 What’s the Difference between 2 types of vaporizers

-If you are like a lot of other people, then you might think that the difference between the conduction vaporizers and the convection vaporizers come down to the vapors quality.
+If you are like a lot of other people, then you might think that the difference between conduction vaporizers and convection vaporizers comes down to the vapor’s quality.
 But, the truth is there’s a lot more to it.
 First, let’s look at the difference between convection and conduction.

 Convection is the transfer of heat by the movement or circulation of hot gas or liquid, while conduction is heat transferring from one solid to another at the point at which they meet, without either solid physically moving.